total-typescript/total-typescript-book/book-content/chapters/08-classes.md

 The `this` keyword refers to the instance of the class, and it's used to access the properties and methods of the class.

 Now, when we create a new instance of the `Album` class, we can pass an object with the properties we want to set.
-If we don't provide any values, the default values will be used:

 ```typescript
 const loopFindingJazzRecords = new Album({